Spend your Spring semester on the banks of the Danube river in beautiful and historic Budapest, Hungary.

 Q: How can I earn internship credits in my major?

+All students earn 6 internship credits.
 To earn internship credits in your major, you must first speak with your department’s internship coordinator.
 If you fit the department’s requirements to earn credit, the CGE will work with you and your department to obtain your preferred credit.
 If you are not eligible to earn credit in your major, you can still earn the same amount of credit with the program’s default credit options.

 Q: Where do I live while in Budapest?